huggingface/diffusers/docs/source/en/tutorials/interrupting_diffusion_process.md

 This is particularly useful when building UIs that work with Diffusers as it allows users to stop the generation process if they are unhappy with the intermediate results.

-Callback functions take the following arguments: `pipe`, `i`, `t`, `callback_kwargs` and must return `callback_kwargs`.
-Interrupt the diffusion process by setting `pipe._interrupt = True` inside the callback function.
-You are free to implement custom stopping logic inside the callback.
+This callback function should take the following arguments: `pipe`, `i`, `t`, and `callback_kwargs` (this must be returned).
+Set the pipeline's `_interrupt` attribute to `True` to stop the diffusion process after a certain number of steps.
+You are also free to implement your own custom stopping logic inside the callback.

 In the example below, we stop the diffusion process after 10 steps.